 To keep my body as clean as possible, my husband and I have started grinding and making our own sausages so we have complete control over the spices in our meat.
 For this recipe, I used our own homemade bratwurst which is a traditional German spice blend.
 The bratwurst is not Autoimmune Protocol approved; it has mace and mustard seed in it.
 I have successfully reintroduced these seed and fruit-based spices into my diet though.
 Woohoo!

 If you are looking to make this meal Autoimmune Protocol approved, replace the bratwurst with kielbasa.

-Now let’s look at how to make this meal!
+Now let’s look at how to make Bratwurst and Roasted Veggies!

 Chop Vegetables and Toss with Oil and Spices

 Peel the sweet potatoes and chop into 1″ chunks.
 Rinse the Brussel sprouts, peel off any wilting/brown leaves, trim the stem, and slice in half.
 Chop an onion into large pieces.
-Place all vegetables in mixing bowl and stir in oil and spices until even coated.
+Place all vegetables in a mixing bowl and stir in oil and spices until evenly coated.

 Spread in Single Layer on Pan and Bake

 Bake only the vegetables for 20 minutes or so to get the cooking process started.
 The bratwurst will cook faster than these hearty vegetables, so adding the bratwurst later will avoid overcooking and drying out the meat.